 In some cases, you may be required to show the original birth certificate of the child (if the parent and child have different surnames) and notarized permission from the parents to leave the minor from your country (when the child travels without them).

-Travel to and From the USA from Mexico
+Travel From the USA to Mexico

 Certain restrictions for tourists exist on the land border with the United States.
 At the border crossings of the states of Sonora, Chihuahua, and Tamaulipas, tourists can be denied entry.
 However, this is an initiative of the authorities of these states, justified by the high level of morbidity in neighboring US states.